-Montgomery's repertoire includes plenty of slick country-pop ballads such as "I Swear" and "I Can Love You Like That", tempered with honky-tonk uptempos such as "Be My Baby Tonight" and "Sold (The Grundy County Auction Incident)."
+Montgomery's repertoire includes plenty of slick country-pop ballads such as "I Swear" and "I Can Love You Like That" (All-4-One also covered the latter), tempered with honky-tonk uptempos such as "Be My Baby Tonight" and "Sold (The Grundy County Auction Incident)."

 - Auction: The setting of "Sold (The Grundy County Auction Incident)".

 - Covered in Kisses: In "Cover You in Kisses", he offers this as a way to keep his lover warm.

 - Disappeared Dad: In "No Man's Land", a single mother is struggling to raise a family with the dad entirely out of the picture.

 - Domestic Abuse: The protagonist of "The Little Girl" witnesses an abusive parent who then commits a murder-suicide.